sachin-pikle/gvme-micronaut-hello-rest/README.md

 ### Learning from Micronaut-generated Dockerfiles

-Let's use the Micronaut Maven plugins to generate a Dockerfile so we can learn how Micronaut builds and packages native executables in small runtime container images.
+Let's use the Micronaut Maven plugin to generate a Dockerfile so we can learn how Micronaut uses multistage Docker builds to build the application as a native executable and package it in small runtime container images.

+Micronaut uses GraalVM Community Edition as you will see in the `FROM ghcr.io/graalvm/...` statement in the generated Dockerfiles below.

 #### Default option